From Doughnuts to Dark Matter across Mycelium Networks: co-developing place-based narratives for positive change

-• Using the concept of a Collective Commons to prototype place-based data narratives while developing a neighbourhood-level policy view, this resident-led approach to knowledge exchange allows citizens to access, understand and engage with complex contextual information required for evidence-based discussion of systemic challenges presented by the climate crisis.
+Using the concept of a shared information commons to co-articulate place-based narratives while developing a neighbourhood-level policy view, this resident-led approach to knowledge exchange allows citizens to access and engage with specialist cross-discipline information required for evidence-based discussion of systemic challenges presented by the climate crisis.

-• This dynamic framework for knowledge exchange presents opportunities to access and connect with a range of economic and social justice activism and modelling, bringing inspiration from multi-disciplinary projects as innovation multipliers: a constellation of change agents nurturing a renewing mycelium network.
+Our dynamic framework presents opportunities to access and connect with a range of economic and social justice activism and modelling, bringing inspiration from multi-disciplinary projects as innovation multipliers: a constellation of change agents.

-Co-developed with the community and rooted in the social justice networks of the mutual aid movement, the Collective Commons emerges with potential as a library of place-based knowledge, using data storytelling as a tool for narrative change, connecting multiple models of innovation to create positive tipping points in response to the global climate crisis.
+Co-developed with the community and rooted in the social justice networks of the mutual aid movement, the Collective Commons emerges as a library of place-based knowledge, using data storytelling as a tool for narrative change, connecting multiple models of innovation to create positive tipping points in response to the global climate crisis

 Neighbourhood overview of Pinhoe as a Growth Point area

-A suburb on the north eastern edge of the city, the parish village of Pinhoe joined Exeter in 1966.
+A suburb on the north eastern edge of the city, the parish village of Pinhoe joined Exeter city in 1966.
+Following multiple major housing developments between 2011 and 2021, Pinhoe’s population increased by 50% to >9000 residents

 STAGE ONE TIPPING POINTS IDENTIFIED / 2022